snder12/nowarthuran/README.md

 ## Features

-React: The project utilizes the React library for building a dynamic and interactive user interface.
+[React](https://react.dev): The project utilizes the React library for building a dynamic and interactive user interface.
 React's component-based architecture allows for easy organization and maintenance of the code.

-Tailwind CSS: The styling of the website is achieved using Tailwind CSS, a utility-first CSS framework.
+[Tailwind CSS](https://tailwindcss.com/): The styling of the website is achieved using Tailwind CSS, a utility-first CSS framework.
 Tailwind CSS provides a set of pre-designed utility classes that make styling efficient and consistent.

-Typescript: Typescript is employed to enhance the development experience by adding static typing to the JavaScript code.
+[TypeScript](https://www.typescriptlang.org/): Typescript is employed to enhance the development experience by adding static typing to the JavaScript code.
 This helps catch errors during development and improves code readability.

-Vite: Vite is used as the build tool for the project.
+[Vite](https://vitejs.dev/): Vite is used as the build tool for the project.
 It offers fast development server startup and efficient bundling, making the development process smooth and productive.

 ## Getting Started